adamtheadmin/R2Northstar-Updater/readme.md

 This will create a file called VERSION inside your Titanfall 2 directory with the installed version for comparison against the github releases.

+Streaming is leveraged to provision the files as quickly as possible.

 ### Usage

 Just download the latest version at the [releases](https://github.com/adamtheadmin/R2Northstar-Updater/releases) page.
 You must have a legit version of Titanfall 2 installed.
 The EXE file does not need to be in the same directory as your Titanfall 2 installation.

 ### Building from source
+- `npm i -g typescript ts-node`
 - `npm i`
 - `npm i -g pkg`
 - `npm run buildexe`